OpenDataArena/OpenDataArena-Tool/docs/llm-as-judge.md

 ### Difficulty (Q)

+The definition of difficulty here and the corresponding prompt are from the [OpenThoughts paper](https://arxiv.org/abs/2506.04178).

-- `Q_ode_Difficulty`: Evaluates the complexity of code-related questions, considering algorithmic challenges, code structure, and implementation difficulty.
+- `Q_Code_Difficulty`: Evaluate the complexity of code-related questions, considering algorithmic challenges, code structure, and implementation difficulty.
-- `Q_Math_Difficulty`: Evaluates the complexity of math-related questions, considering mathematical concepts, solution steps, and reasoning difficulty.
+- `Q_Math_Difficulty`: Evaluate the complexity of math-related questions, considering mathematical concepts, solution steps, and reasoning difficulty.

 ### Relevance (QA)

-- `QA_Relevance`: Specifically evaluates whether the answer remains focused on the question, avoiding digressions or irrelevant information.
+- `QA_Relevance`: Specifically evaluate whether the answer remains focused on the question, avoiding digressions or irrelevant information.

 ### Clarity (Q & QA)

-- `Q_Clarity`: Evaluates whether the question is clearly expressed, free from ambiguity, and easy to comprehend.
+- `Q_Clarity`: Evaluate whether the question is clearly expressed, free from ambiguity, and easy to comprehend.
-- `QA_Clarity`: Evaluates whether the answer is articulated with clarity, linguistic fluency, and logical structure.
+- `QA_Clarity`: Evaluate whether the answer is articulated with clarity, linguistic fluency, and logical structure.

 ### Coherence (Q & QA)

-- `Q_Coherence`: Evaluates the internal logic of the question, ensuring it is coherent and devoid of contradictions.
+- `Q_Coherence`: Evaluate the internal logic of the question, ensuring it is coherent and devoid of contradictions.
-- `QA_Coherence`: Evaluates the relevance of the answer to the question, ensuring logical consistency in arguments and evidence.
+- `QA_Coherence`: Evaluate the relevance of the answer to the question, ensuring logical consistency in arguments and evidence.

 ### Completeness (Q & QA)

-- `Q_Completeness`: Evaluates whether the question provides sufficient information for a model to generate a complete answer.
+- `Q_Completeness`: Evaluate whether the question provides sufficient information for a model to generate a complete answer.
-- `QA_Completeness`: Evaluates whether the answer fully addresses the user's question, covering all essential aspects.
+- `QA_Completeness`: Evaluate whether the answer fully addresses the user's question, covering all essential aspects.

 ### Complexity (Q & QA)

-- `Q_Complexity`: Evaluates the inherent difficulty of the question, considering factors like multiple concepts, multi-step reasoning, or specialized domain knowledge.
+- `Q_Complexity`: Evaluate the inherent difficulty of the question, considering factors like multiple concepts, multi-step reasoning, or specialized domain knowledge.
-- `QA_Complexity`: Evaluates the depth of analysis and reasoning in the answer, as well as the complexity of the problem addressed.
+- `QA_Complexity`: Evaluate the depth of analysis and reasoning in the answer, as well as the complexity of the problem addressed.

 ### Correctness (Q & QA)

-- `Q_Correctness`: Evaluates the accuracy of the facts or premises presented in the question.
+- `Q_Correctness`: Evaluate the accuracy of the facts or premises presented in the question.
-- `QA_Correctness`: Evaluates the accuracy of the information, facts, and logical reasoning in the answer.
+- `QA_Correctness`: Evaluate the accuracy of the information, facts, and logical reasoning in the answer.

 ### Meaningfulness (Q & QA)

-- `Q_Meaningfulness`: Evaluates whether the question is meaningful, offering practical value or thought-provoking content.
+- `Q_Meaningfulness`: Evaluate whether the question is meaningful, offering practical value or thought-provoking content.
-- `QA_Meaningfulness`: Evaluates whether the answer provides valuable, in-depth insights that encourage further reflection.
+- `QA_Meaningfulness`: Evaluate whether the answer provides valuable, in-depth insights that encourage further reflection.

 ### All